 Mother Goose Stories was made in 1946 by pioneering stop-motion animator Ray Harryhausen.
 Distributed to schools, it includes Little Miss Muffet, Old Mother Hubbard, The Queen of Hearts, and Humpty Dumpty.

 He used armatured models.
 The ball and socket armatures were made by his father although based on Ray’s designs, and were clothed in tiny costumes made by his mother.
 Each had a series of replacement heads, with extreme expressions and he would dissolve from one head to another to simulate reactions.

 Harryhausen is best known for his work on Mighty Joe Young, The 7th Voyage of Sinbad, and Jason and the Argonauts, but he created a number of children’s stories early in his career.
-Harryhausen’s The Story of King Midas was not approved by the entire TKSST editorial team, but if your kids don’t mind mysterious, scowling, lesson-providing beings that appear and disappear into thin air, you should definitely watch that, too:
+If your kids don’t mind mysterious, scowling, lesson-providing beings that appear and disappear into thin air, you should definitely watch Harryhausen’s The Story of King Midas, too:

 There are more stop-motion videos in the archives.